Mission & Core Values

 Our Core Values:

 We believe in the strength and the capability of the families we serve.
 We build upon our families' strengths to help them forge a sustainable path to self-sufficiency.
 We will not do anything for a family that they can do for themselves.
 We believe in giving a hand up, instead of a hand out.

-We purpose to raise awareness of the need to invest in and empower those who are considered invisible.
-They are moms and dads who fill critical roles in our community, and are often considered the working poor.
-These hardworking parents are the backbone of our economy.
-We understand the importance of obtaining support for our families in the public and private sector, to build and strengthen our community, one family at a time.
+We endeavor to raise awareness about homeless families.
+They are mothers and fathers who fill critical roles in our community, and are considered the working poor.
+These hardworking individuals are the backbone of our economy and community.
+We understand the importance of obtaining support for our families in the public and private sectors; to build and strengthen our community one family at a time.

 We are not limited to conducting business as usual.
-We employ inventive and effective strategies to provide holistic support and resources to our families.
+We execute inventive and effective strategies to provide wraparound support and resources to our families.
 We pursue continuous process improvement, technology enhancements and creative problem-solving.
 We focus on implementing evidence-based efforts including a two-generation approach, trauma-informed care and Triple P parenting training.

-We believe in the power of “we.”
-We work with various partners including other nonprofit organizations, housing providers and volunteers to provide information and access to resources for our families.
+CFH believes in the power of "we."
+CFH works with various partners: nonprofit organizations, housing providers and volunteers to provide information and access to resources for our families.

 How We Work: